 At Illinois, he has held two separate Graduate College INTERSECT fellowships on interdisciplinary developments in neuroscience and the humanities (2012-13), and the global contexts of cultures of law (2014-15).
-His doctoral research has been supported by the American Institute of Indian Studies' Metcalf Fellowship in Indian History as well as the Bastian Fellowship in Global and Transnational Studies.
+His two years of doctoral research have been supported by the American Institute of Indian Studies' Metcalf Fellowship in Indian History as well as the Bastian Fellowship in Global and Transnational Studies.

 In 2014, he was part of a research collective that won the Graduate College's inaugural Focal Point Breakthrough Grant to study networks of transnational solidarity at the University of Illinois.
 In 2015, he was awarded the IPRH Prize for Research in the Humanities.
 In AY 2013-14, he was a TA for World History with a focus on commodities, environments, and identities.

 His research interests lie in the history of South Asia and the British Empire, the social and cultural histories of commodities, capital and labor, and theories of globality, agrarian change and gender in the colonial Indian Ocean World.

 - Global Histories of Colonialism and Postcolonialism

 - Gender and Critical Theory